Registration

 Academic Standing:

-• Academic Warning or Probation: A student who is no longer in good standing is placed on academic warning or probation.
-Their academic status is determined by the term-based cumulative credit and GPA ranges on the chart below.
+- Academic Warning or Probation: A student who is no longer in good standing is placed on academic warning or probation.
+Their academic status is determined by the term-based cumulative credit and GPA ranges in the chart below.

 Cumulative GPA Divisor Hours